- I have a question about climate science or an objection to something I heard you say

 And after you’re finished, ask yourself: what worked best that I should do again?
 What could I have done better or what’s something different I could try next time?
 If you recorded the talk (because why not, if appropriate, and share it with others on youtube?), grit your teeth and give it a watch to help answer these questions.

-My dad was scheduled to meet with his mentor recently, but due to coronavirus decided it would be best to do so virtually.
+My dad was scheduled to meet with his mentor, Maurice, a while back, but due to coronavirus decided it would be best to do so virtually.
 “You know what?” he told me, “meeting virtually was better – we could see and hear each other more clearly and it was so much easier.”
 My dad is in his 70s.
-His mentor is in his 90s.
-So – if they can do it, we can too!
+Maurice is in his 90s.
+So – if they can do it, you can too!

 For me, flying is the biggest part of my carbon footprint; that’s why I’ve transitioned the majority of my talks to virtual low-carbon events.
 For you, it might be how much meat you eat or how much food you throw out or how you commute.

 There are many practical steps we can all take to reduce our carbon footprint.
-I drive a plug-in car, we bought solar panels from a local company, Mission Solar, I’ve reduced our food waste and replaced our light bulbs, I replaced the freezer with racks for drying clothes, we recycle with the Texas Tech housing program, and our meals include a lot more fish and plants, less beef.
+I drive a plug-in car, we bought solar panels from a local company, Mission Solar, I’ve reduced our food waste and replaced our light bulbs, I replaced the freezer with racks for drying clothes, and our meals include a lot more fish and plants, less beef.
 For more ideas, read Cooler, Smarter.

 • Talk about it!